-Wondering how to make popular cannabis extracts like Live Resin, Shatter, Craft Concentrates, Crude Oil, Distillate, and Isolate?
-Precision CTO, Nick Tennant, gives a high-level overview of how these extracts, as well as the best methods to do so.
+Wondering how to make cannabis extracts like Live Resin, Shatter, Craft Concentrates, Crude Oil, Distillate, and Isolate?

 As the Cannabis industry continues to grow, we see more and more products enter the market.
-Which, if you’re like most people entering this market, leaves you with tons of questions.
+Which, if you’re like most people entering this market, leaves you with a lot of questions.

-With over 12 years of experience in the extraction industry, we sat down with our Founder and CTO, Nick Tennant, to discuss many of the frequently asked questions we’ve seen throughout the cannabis industry regarding all the different types of cannabis extracts.
+With over 12 years of experience in the extraction industry, we sat down with our Founder and CTO, Nick Tennant, to discuss many of the frequently asked questions we’ve heard throughout the cannabis industry regarding how to make cannabis extracts.

 Understanding Live Resin